RedCastor/angular-url-format/README.md

  * pathname
  * search
  * hash
- * path // node
+ * path
- * query // node
+ * query

-Lack of username and password attributes is caused by method of parsing.
-Parser use AnchorHTMLElement API and that two properties are not exposed by every browser.
-Fortunatelly, other parts of URL are resolved correctly even if user and password was set.
-Ex. for URL `https://user:password@host.com/`, the `hostname` part will be `host.com` and protocol `https:` in every browser.
+Lack of username and password attributes is caused by the method of parsing URL.
+Parser use HTMLAnchorElement API which don't expose those properties in every browser (ex.
+PhantomJS).
+Fortunatelly, other parts of URL are resolved correctly even if user and password were set.
+Ex. for URL `https://user:password@host.com/`, the `hostname` part will be always `host.com` and protocol `https:`.

-## Additional notes ##